Kaiepi/ra-Gauge/README.md

 method poll(::?CLASS:D: Real:D $seconds --> ::?CLASS:D)
 ```

-Returns a new `Gauge` sequence that produces an `Int:D` count of iterations of the former over a duration of `$seconds`.
+Returns a new `Gauge` sequence that produces an `Int:D` count of iterations of the former totalling a duration of `$seconds`.
+This will take longer than the given argument to complete due to the overhead of iteration.

 throttle
 --------